barabo/fhir-to-omop-demo/data/convert/mapping/README.md

 source _common.sh
 ```

+### `_common.sh`

-This `_common.sh` file contains logic to deduce which type of FHIR resource is
+The `_common.sh` file contains logic to deduce which type of FHIR resource is
-being converted to which type of OMOPCDM data using the script filename.
+being converted and which type of OMOPCDM data it should produce.
+This
+information is encoded in the script filename.

-The filename format is: `%03d-${FHIR_TYPE}-${OMOP_TYPE}.sh`
+The filename format for all mapper scripts is:
+`%03d-${FHIR_TYPE}-${OMOP_TYPE}.sh`

+#### `simple_map`

-For simple one-to-one mappings that can be done using `jq` directly from FHIR
+For simple one-to-one mappings (from FHIR attribute to OMOPCDM table value) -
-resource attributes to destination OMOPCDM columns, these scripts can use the
+a function is provided to stream available FHIR resources from a bulk export
+and feed the individual records through a `jq` based processor.

-`simple_map` function to pass in a single-quoted string of comma-separated
+The only parameter that is required is a single-quoted string of
-`jq` resource selectors.
+comma-separated `jq` attribute selectors.

+*NOTE: the comments included in the scripts are ignored.*

 ## Example Mapping